 - Onion and garlic - Enhances the flavor of your pasta.
 I don't recommend omitting either ingredient.

-Orzo is a pasta.
-However, it is shaped like rice, which can cause some confusion.
+Orzo is a pasta that's shaped like rice, which can cause some confusion.

+See my tips and tricks section above.
 I have written this recipe with exactly enough liquid to cook the pasta.
-There should be just enough liquid left over to create a creamy sauce with the starch released from the pasta.
+It is extremely important to measure the broth and orzo exactly to ensure your dish doesn't turn out runny.
+After cooking, there should be just enough liquid left over to create a creamy sauce with the starch released from the pasta and the parmesan cheese.

 Try serving your orzo and peas alongside grilled or pan-fried chicken breasts, honey-baked ham, meatloaf, rotisserie chicken, or steak.
 More ideas: